liliya0226/Mobile-Application-Development-Project/README.md

 ## Future improvement

-- Add update and delete opeartion for Nutri and Poopal and Add dogs sections
+- Add update opeartion for Nutri and Poopal and Add dogs sections.
+- Implement a seamless, intuitive slide action for deleting entries for Nutri and Poopal and Add dogs sections.